foundersandcoders/coursebook/src/workshops/real-world-fetch/index.md

 1. If the request succeeds show the Pokémon's name and sprite
 1. If the request fails show a relevant error to the user

+### Stretch goals

+If you have extra time try using some of the other data in the response body to show e.g. the pokémon's types or stats.
+Write some CSS to make it pretty!

 <figure>
   <iframe
     src="starter-files/solution/"